 The facility will be open to receive wastes and operate in line with the operating hours detailed in the current planning permission.
-The hours are:

-Operational hours: Monday to Sunday (including bank holidays) 07:0018:00
+Operational hours: Monday to Sunday (including bank holidays) 07:00 - 18:00

-Whilst the hours available to the site to operate are between 07.00 and 18.00 Monday to Sunday the site will only be manned between 07.00 and 16.00 Monday to Friday.
-Weekend operating hours will vary and only arise in emergencies.
+Whilst the hours available to the site to operate are between 07.00 and 18.00 Monday to Sunday, the site will only be manned between 07.00 and 16.00 Monday to Friday.